ibm-cloud-docs/account/iam-whatis.md

 *  Application developers can programmatically retrieve a token that is associated with the compute resource identity that they are running on.
 That token is used to get the trusted profile identity token, which is used to access services and resources on {{site.data.keyword.cloud_notm}}.
 *  Applications running on a compute resource can have a flexible, but secure way to access other {{site.data.keyword.cloud_notm}} services from within compute resources.
 For example, it's more secure not having to store API keys.
 *  All compute resource instances that share certain conditions such as name, namespace, tags, or location, their identities are mapped to a common profile and can share access to {{site.data.keyword.cloud_notm}} resources.
 This common identity makes it possible to give the applications within various compute resources access to an external resource one time rather than cluster-by-cluster.

-You can monitor which federated users and compute resources apply a trusted profile by looking at {{site.data.keyword.at_short}}.
-The fields `Initiator.authnId` and `Initiator.authnName` hold the details for the authenticated user that applies a profile, while `Initiator.id` and `Initiatior.name` hold the details of the profile that is applied.
-For compute resources the `authn` fields hold the CRN that uniquely identifies the resource that applies a profile.
-For more information, see [Required AT field events](https://cloud.ibm.com/docs/observability?topic=observability-at_req_fields#initiator.authnId).
-{: note}

 ### API keys for user authentication
 {: #apikey-feature}